pinellolab/AmpUMI/README.md

 ```

 The minimum barcode length required to have fewer than a specified number of expected collisions can also be calculated using this command by using the ```--max_collision_number``` (```-mn```)  parameter.
-For example, to compute the minimum UMI length in order to observe no greater than 5 expected collisions in an experiment with 10,000 molecules, AmpUMI shoule be run as follows:
+For example, to compute the minimum UMI length in order to observe no greater than 5 expected collisions in an experiment with 10,000 molecules, AmpUMI should be run as follows:
 ```
 python AmpUMI.py CollisionNumber -nm 10000 -mn 5 -af 1
 ```